ustaxcourt/ef-cms/efcms-service/README.md

 ## Load and Smoke Testing with Artillery

-To get the REST API ID of the stage to test against auth to AWS, then run:
+To get the REST API ID of the stage to test against auth to AWS, run:

 `aws apigateway get-rest-apis --region=${region} --query "items[?name=='${stage}-ef-cms'].id"`